Becoming a Pharmacist

 - General Education electives

-University of Akron students who are preparing for pharmacy school most often pursue a Biology, Biochemistry or Chemistry degree.
+While there is no specific major required for pharmacy school, University of Akron students who are preparing for pharmacy school most often pursue a Biology, or Biochemistry degree.
+Students could pursue a variety of majors as long as they complete the necessary pharmacy school pre-requisites.
 View all UA degree programs here.
 Students pursuing a pharmacy degree (Pharm.D.) will complete at least two years of coursework at the undergraduate level and four years of coursework at the pharmacy school level (doctor of pharmacy degree); some pharmacists pursue a pharmacy residency.

 Being a Competitive Applicant